GoogleCloudPlatform/puppet-google-compute/README.md

     use an instance template.
 Unlike managed instance groups, you must create
     and add instances to an instance group manually.
+* [`gcompute_machine_type`][]:
+    Represents a MachineType resource.
+Machine types determine the virtualized
+    hardware specifications of your virtual machine instances, such as the amount of memory or number of virtual CPUs.
 * [`gcompute_network`][]:
     Represents a Network resource.
     Your Cloud Platform Console project can contain multiple networks, and